Bhaveshcoding/Modular-Bluetooth-Controlled-Prosthetic-Hand-with-Adaptive-Grip-System/README.md

 ## Last Thoughts

-This project shows how to build a robotic prosthetic hand from start to finish by combining mechanical design, electronics, and control software into a single working prototype.
+This project shows how to build a robotic prosthetic hand from scratch to finish by using mechanical design, electronics, and code.

 ---